hulyak/react-tutorial/docs/doc3.md

 ![warning](../static/img/warning.png)

+We will not add `count` inside our dependency array because if the count changes, it will trigger a rerender.
+This will cause an _infinite loop_.
+We don't want to do this, that's why we will not edit our `useEffect`.
+If you want, you can try it out.

 ## `useEffect` Cleanup

-- `useEffect` comes with a cleanup function that helps unmount the component, we can think of it is like `componentWillUnmount` lifecycle event.
+`useEffect` comes with a cleanup function that helps unmount the component, we can think of it is like `componentWillUnmount` lifecycle event.
 When we need to clear a subscription, or clear setTimeout, we can use cleanup functions.
 When we run the code, code first will cleanup the old state, then will run the updated state.
 This can help us to remove unnecessary behavior or prevent memory leaking issues.

 ```javascript
 useEffect(() => {